mizu.js

 2 Notes

-Elements without a #slot directive are appended to the (unamed) default slot.
+Elements without a #slot directive are appended to the default (unnamed) slot.

-Elements targetting a same slot are all appended to it in the same order they were defined.
+Elements targeting the same slot are appended in the order they are defined.

 *is="tagname"